nus-cs2030s/2324-s2/docs/12-overriding.md

 [We showed you](02-type.md) that in Python, `4 + "Hello"` would result in a type mismatch error.
 In Java, however, `4 + "Hello"` will result in the string `"4Hello"`.
 In this example, the primitive value 4 is converted to a string before concatenation.

 A more interesting scenario is what happens if we try to concatenate, say, a `Circle` object with a string.
 Let's say we have:

 ```Java
 Circle c = new Circle(new Point(0, 0), 4.0);
 String s = "Circle c is " + c;
 ```

-You will see that `s` now contains the string "Circle c is Circle@1ce92674 " (the seemingly gibberish text after @` is the reference to the object and so your result will be different).
+You will see that `s` now contains the string "Circle c is Circle@1ce92674 " (the seemingly gibberish text after @ is the reference to the object so your result will be different).

 What happened here is that the `+` operator sees that one of the operands is a string but the other is not, so it converts the one that is not a string to a string by calling its `toString()` method automatically for us.
 This is equivalent to[^1]
 ```Java